webrecorder/browsertrix-crawler/README.md

       --useSitemap, --sitemap               If enabled, check for sitemaps at /s itemap.xml, or custom URL if URL is specified
+      --sitemapFromDate, --sitemapFrom      If set, filter URLs from sitemaps to those greater than or equal to prov ided ISO Date string (YYYY-MM-DD or
+                                            YYYY-MM-DDTHH:MM:SS or partial date)
       --statsFilename                       If set, output stats as JSON to this file.
 (Relative filename resolves t
                                             o crawl working directory)